OfficeDev/office-store-docs/docs/partner-center-faq.md

 # Partner Center migration FAQ

-Microsoft is rolling out a modern management experience for the Office Store program in Partner Center.
-Office Add-ins (including Outlook add-ins), SharePoint add-ins, Teams apps, and Power BI visuals will be migrated to Partner Center.
+Microsoft is rolling out a modern management experience for the Microsoft 365 App Store program in Partner Center.
+Microsoft 365 Add-ins (including Outlook add-ins), SharePoint add-ins, Teams apps, and Power BI visuals will be migrated to Partner Center.
 This article provides answers to frequently asked questions about the migration.

 ## Pre-migration FAQ